Chang SUN

 Biography

 Chang obtained his bachelor’s degree from Tsinghua University, and a Ph.D. in economics from Princeton University.
-He joined the HKU Business School and the Department of Politics and Public Administration in August, 2017.
+He joined the HKU Business School in August, 2017.
 His research concerns the impact of globalization, especially the patterns and consequences of multinational production.

 Research Interest